Test Coupons & Witness Boards

 • Correlation mapping between coupon readings and accessible features on the main PCB.

-Use the defined thickness targets from your process specification and record coupon data for every batch.
+Use the defined thickness targets from the coating specification and record coupon data against the batch, carrier, location and process conditions.

 Placement of coupons & witness boards in the process

-Correct placement is essential to get meaningful results:
+Correct placement is essential if coupons and witness boards are to provide meaningful evidence.

-• Spray coating: place coupons at leading/trailing edges and low-angle zones.
+• Spray coating: place coupons at leading and trailing edges and areas likely to see lower or higher deposition.

-• Dip coating: orient coupons the same as production items to duplicate meniscus behaviour.
+• Dip coating: orient coupons in the same way as production items to duplicate meniscus and drain behaviour.

-• Parylene: distribute coupons across top, middle and bottom of the chamber to track uniformity.
+• Parylene: distribute coupons across top, middle and bottom chamber positions to monitor deposition uniformity.

 Documenting acceptance criteria & results

-To gain real value, link coupon and witness board results to your quality system:
+To provide real value, coupon and witness board results must be connected to the quality system.

-• Define visual coverage acceptance criteria (with UV reference photos).
+• Define visual coverage acceptance criteria with UV reference images.

 • Record thickness measurements against batch numbers and rack positions.

-• Ensure every coupon has traceability: job number, PCB revision, date, operator.
+• Maintain traceability by job number, PCB revision, date and operator.

-• Use AQL or SPC charts to track process drift over time.
+• Use trend data to identify process drift over time.

 Why Choose SCH Services?